Georgia Retirement Guide

 Economy and Real Estate Prices

-Living in Georgia is less expensive than many other states.
-Per capita income at $24,558 is $1500 under the national average.
-Statewide, the value of a home in early 2012 averaged $105,800 (Zillow.com), well under the national average.
+Living in Georgia is less expensive than many other states; it is the 13th lowest by the MERIC Index.
+2010-2014 Household income at $49,432 is $4000 under the national average.
+Statewide, the Zillow Home Value Index in early 2018 was $169,753, well under the national median.
 Median home prices can differ widely by area.
-In Atlanta the median home selling price in 2011's 3rd quarter was $101,900 (although the range is huge with many houses selling for high prices).
-Cost of living in Atlanta was 90, below the national average of 100.
+In Atlanta the median home selling price in 2018's 1st quarter was $204,500 (NAR- although the range is huge with many houses selling for high prices).

 Georgia Taxes for retired people